 This website supersedes an earlier Spanish-English one, which remains visible at www.smith.edu/vistas

 Department of the History of Art

 Columbus, Ohio 43210

-This site was last updated in April 2015, with new design, addition of library/texts and Luna galleries.
+This site was last updated in August 2018, with a new design of the galleries in Omeka and updated metadata.